themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Futures comes into play because all `HTTP.call` functions are run _[asynchronously](http://stackoverflow.com/a/4560233)_.
 This means that the code runs and Meteor keeps on truckin' instead of waiting for it to finish.
 What we're really looking for here is for Meteor to hit this function and _wait_ until it's finished.

-We want to wait because the answer we get back from Kickbox will determine whether we allow our user to sign up, or kick em' to the curb.
-Okay, not that harsh, but it _will_ allow us to notify the user if they're trying to sign up with a bum email.
+We want to wait because the answer we get back from Kickbox will determine whether we allow our user to sign in, or kick em' to the curb.
+Okay, maybe not that harsh, but it _will_ allow us to notify the user if they're trying to sign up with a bum email.

 <p class="block-header">/server/email/validation.coffee</p>
 ```.lang-coffeescript